puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 Open the Gitea interface (`<VM's IP ADDRESS>:3000`) in a browser window.

 From the **Branch:** dropdown menu, select your new `beauvine_default_message` branch.
-Click the icon net to the dropdown menu to compare your branches and begin a pull request.
+Click the icon next to the dropdown menu to compare your branches and begin a pull request.
 Fill out the pull request form with the title and description of your pull request.
 Because this pull request consists of a single commit, you may want to use the same title and commit message as that